A Sylvester-Gallai-type theorem for complex-representable matroids: Introduction

 \section{Introduction}

-The following result was conjectured by Sylvester~\cite{Sylvester} in 1893 and proved by Gallai~\cite{Gallai} in 1944. \begin{SGT} Given any finite set of points in the real plane, not all on a line, there is a line in the plane that contains exactly two of them. \end{SGT} In matroid-theoretic terminology, which we use throughout the paper, the Sylvester-Gallai Theorem states that every rank-$3$ real-representable matroid has a two-point line.
+The following result was conjectured by Sylvester~\cite{Sylvester} in 1893 and proved by Gallai~\cite{Gallai} in 1944, although Melchior~\cite{Melchior} had already proved an equivalent result about line arrangements in 1941. \begin{SGT} Given any finite set of points in the real plane, not all on a line, there is a line in the plane that contains exactly two of them. \end{SGT} In matroid-theoretic terminology, which we use throughout the paper, the Sylvester-Gallai Theorem states that every rank-$3$ real-representable matroid has a two-point line.
 We include a brief introduction to matroid theory, in Section~2, for the sake of geometers who might be interested in these results.